 This video provides a step-by-step overview of Installing all of the Jet Reports components.

-This article describes how to install the Jet Service Tier (including the Jet Configuration Service) for use with the Jet Excel add-in, the Jet Web Portal, and the dashboard features of Jet Enterprise (2017 and later).
+This article describes how to install the Jet Service Tier (including the Jet Configuration Service) for use with the Jet Excel add-in, the Jet Web Portal, and the dashboard features of Jet Analytics (2017 and later).

 With the Jet Service Tier, company administrators can configure Jet data source properties for all their users in a single location.
 Administrators can define data sources and give users access to these data sources using the Jet Administration console.
 When new Jet users are deployed, they just need to point to the location of the Jet Service Tier to gain access all of their data source connections.